Skip to main content

 The community of property (communauté de biens) was the default regime before 1970 and is rarely chosen today.
 Under this regime, most property (with certain exceptions for immovables owned before marriage and gifts received with an exclusion clause) becomes common property managed jointly by both spouses.

 Article 440 CCQ imposes a formal requirement that is central to the validity of any marriage contract: it must be made in notarial form (en forme notariée), under penalty of absolute nullity.
-This means the contract must be prepared and received by a Quebec notary, who authenticates the document, verifies the identity and legal capacity of both parties, and ensures they fully understand the content and legal consequences of the contract.
+This means the contract must be prepared and received by a Quebec notary, who authenticates the document, verifies the identity and legal capacity of both parties, and confirms they fully understand the content and legal consequences of the contract.
 A marriage contract that is not notarized is completely void and produces no legal effects.

 Regardless of the chosen matrimonial regime, all married couples in Quebec are subject to the mandatory family patrimony rules established by articles 414 to 426 CCQ, introduced in 1989.
 The family patrimony includes the family residences, the furniture in those residences, family vehicles, and pension rights accumulated during the marriage.
 The net value of the family patrimony is divided equally between the spouses upon divorce, separation, or annulment.
 These rules cannot be excluded or modified by a marriage contract — they are considered matters of public order (art.
 423 CCQ).